vlad-markovic/Compose-Multimodule-Sample/README.md

         }
     }
 ```

+## `tabs` branch

+Continues on top of the `compose` branch, adding another tab and full scaffold structure - bottom tabs, drawer and menu.

 ## Hilt Injection
 - Application (`App`) class is annotated with `@HiltAndroidApp` which enables injection into Application class and initiates Hilt injection (in Application onCreate so dependencies are available after that point).